Chhorm-Bunthai/Weather_Project/README.md

 - If any bug appear when demo the app after release
 6. Hoxfix Branches
 - used to quickly patch production releases.
 Hotfix branches are a lot like release branches and feature branches except they're based on main instead of develop.
+## Reference : Git and Github lesson in Core learning course
 # Documents
 - [App flow](https://drive.google.com/file/d/1HP1HJwlDqvo8EBdcnwdm9lRtCKTfyEt4/view?usp=sharing)
 - [Figma](https://www.figma.com/file/3OloKeKbepXCf9IRAfo5Jb/Untitled?type=design&node-id=1%3A3&mode=design&t=zVLLBUMoRXELTBzC-1)

 ## Contributors
-- For fetching data, I learn from Udemy (Modern React with Redux [2023 Update]) and Doing research on Google such as [Shecodes](https://www.shecodes.io/) and also [MDN](https://www.shecodes.io/) other random resources.
+- For fetching data, I learn from Udemy (Modern React with Redux [2023 Update]) and Doing research on Google such as [Shecodes](https://www.shecodes.io/) and also [MDN](https://www.shecodes.io/) and other random resources.
 - For icons, I got recommended from TourLeng in ANBPrime Team,[Meteocons](https://bas.dev/)
 - For everything in this weather app, I did and did research about the this weather project by myself and sometimes if I did not clear about some functions in Js that need to use in my concepts of using it to get things display in my components, I sometimes ask ANB prime member about usage of that function.
 ## App components flow